-Failing to proof behaviors is the reason why your dog may perform behaviors well in your living room, but seem to forget all his training the minute you leave the house.
+Failing to proof behaviors is the reason why your dog may perform behaviors well in your living room, but seem to forget all its training the minute you leave the house.

 Think Like a Dog

 Imagine you are sitting at your dinner table, and your mother says, "Get your elbows off the table!"
 When she says this, you understand that this is the rule for all tables.
 You need to keep your elbows off this table and the table at your aunt's house and the table in a restaurant.

-Add Distraction and Different Settings
+Add Distractions and Different Settings

 When you begin training your dog to do something new, you usually start off in an area that's fairly quiet with very low distraction.
 Once your dog is able to respond quickly to a command in this setting, it is time to add some distractions and new settings.
 Do this slowly, and work on adding one new thing at a time.

 - You can start by adding some distraction.
 Have another family member come into the room.
-Practice several times, and then turn on the television while you practice the down.
+Practice several times, and then turn on the television while you practice.
 Slowly add more distracting things to his environment, like other dogs, running children, and loud noises.
-Do all this while practicing the down.
+Do all this while practicing the "sit" command.

-Once your dog is able to lie down quickly on command with some distraction, begin practicing in different places, such as another room, the backyard, and the neighbor's house.
+- Once your dog is able to sit quickly on command with some distraction, begin practicing in different places, such as another room, the backyard, and the neighbor's house.